laataiasu/laataiasu.github.io/content/post/2023-08-20-dear-budi/index.md

 Untuk Budi,

-rather than building 'BUKIT ALGORITMA' the hills of wannabe Silicon Valley algorithms that are centralized, elitist, and stagnant, it's better to develop a mosque-based social credit system like Chongqing.
+rather than building 'BUKIT ALGORITMA' the hills of wannabe Silicon Valley algorithms that are centralized, elitist, and stagnant, it's better to develop a mosque-based [[Social Credit System]] like Chongqing.
 The title is 'AKSELERASI SMART CITY MELALUI MASJID BERPRESTASI' which is more decentralized and prioritizes equal distribution.

 It gets boring every time there's a beggar, making it very difficult to verify whether they are genuinely in need or not.